tpayne/devops-coord-framework/README.md

 This repository holds an example supporting devops-framework for use with Jenkins shared libraries.

-The framework provides a set of callouts which can be used to control your devops process depending on the callouts that you use.
+The framework provides a set of callouts which can be used to control your [DevOps](https://en.wikipedia.org/wiki/DevOps) process depending on the callouts that you use.

 There are 5 main interface classes provided.
 These are...